 There are a few aspects of healthy eating that I find to be key to success.
 Review these tips before you get started.

 - Prepare your own food.
 This is probably the most important aspect of eating plant-based.
 Unless you have unlimited funds for food and live somewhere with tons of vegan restaurants, preparing your own food at home is absolutely key to making a whole food plant-based diet work.
 So it’s time to get in the kitchen!
 There’s no need to spend hours cooking, creating heathy plant-based meals can be quick and simple.
+You might find these posts helpful in getting started:

 - Meal plan and food prep.
 I recommend doing at least some food prep every week.
 It will make your life so much easier, save you money and prevent food waste.
 I would also recommend sitting down on Sundays and completing a meal plan and grocery list.
 Planning and preparation and key to success.
 Once you have a plan for the week and a complete grocery list, it’s time to shop and then get in the kitchen to do some food prep.
 This could be a simple as pre-washing and chopping all your veggies, or as thorough as batch cooking all your meals for the week.
 Experiment and see what works for you.
 To see what I do, check out my weekly food prep posts here.